alexwhen/docker-2048/README.md

 #how to use

-git clone this project ,and docker build -t "yourname" . or docker pull alexwhen/docker-2048
+git clone this project ,and docker build -t "yourname" .

+# docker pull alexwhen/docker-2048